st-tech/ppf-contact-solver/README.md

 ### 🪟 Windows

-Install the latest version of Docker Desktop [[Link]](https://docs.docker.com/desktop/setup/install/windows-install/) on your computer.
+Install the latest version of Docker Desktop [[Link]](https://docs.docker.com/desktop/setup/install/windows-install/) on the host computer.
 You may need to log out or reboot after the installation.
 After logging back in, launch Docker Desktop to ensure that Docker is running.
 Then, create a container 📦 by running the following Docker command in PowerShell:

 ```
 $MY_WEB_PORT = 8080  # Port number for JupyterLab web browsing